Loading…

 Sinsod and engagement gold (low hundreds of thousands to millions of baht) are counted separately from the wedding budget — see Sinsod Explained.

-The common mistake is thinking about each category separately until the total exceeds plan.
+The common mistake is thinking about each category separately until the total quietly exceeds plan.
 In Wedly you set a total budget, break out categories (including sinsod, engagement gold, Chinese banquet and the morning ceremony), log actual spend and deposits, and see the running total and remaining balance in real time — adjust before the budget balloons.

-There's no standard wedding budget, but there is a predictable structure — venue + catering is the big block, the guest count is the driver.
+There's no standard wedding budget, but there is a predictable structure — venue + catering is the big block, and the guest count is the driver.
 Set a ceiling, reserve a buffer, record every line in one place, and compare actual vs budget regularly.
 Start by building your wedding checklist alongside it.

 It depends mainly on the style and guest count.
 A small family ceremony may run in the low hundreds of thousands of baht, while a hotel wedding for a few hundred guests often runs into the millions.
 A good figure is one you can pay without going into debt.